 HARO’s 100% PVC- and plasticiser-free design floor for healthy living

 DISANO – HARO’s PVC-free design floor for healthy living: a sophisticated combination of innovative materials and thus, a floor covering meeting the requirements for ecology and a healthy living environment.

 DISANO fulfils the promises of vinyl flooring and translates them into a healthy living environment.
 This newly developed eco-friendly floor solution from flooring specialist HARO is produced from innovative materials that ensure that the product is completely free from PVC and plasticisers.
 The product thus also meets the stringent emission limits required by the ‘Blue Angel’ eco-label.

 DISANO by HARO is 100% PVC-free and plasticiser-free – and has everything it takes to add that natural feel-good factor to any room.
 Over two metres long and 24 centimetres wide the planks create a spacious visual effect, which is further enhanced by the bevelled edges on all four sides.

-When choosing your natural timber floors you should take into consideration that as you will never see two identical trees, you will never find two boards that look the same.
-Within the same batch...
+Grain & Color variation of Timber Floors When choosing your natural timber floors you should take into consideration that as you will never see two identical trees, you will never find...